gruntwork-io/terragrunt/docs/_docs/05_rfc/template.md

 ---
 layout: collection-browser-doc
-title: RFC Template
+title: RFC Template for Contributors
-category: rfc
+category: RFC
 categories_url: rfc
 excerpt: This is a template you can use for proposing new major features to Terragrunt.
 tags: ["rfc", "contributing", "community"]